The Perfect Marriage Between Oil & Gas and Renewables

 The World Is Facing a Lithium Shortage

-The global green energy expansion has triggered a surge in lithium demand — and the world is struggling to keep up.
+The global expansion of green energy has triggered a surge in lithium demand, and the world is struggling to keep up.

-As countries race to decarbonize and electrify, lithium demand is projected to grow 3.5x between 2023-2030 and 6.5x by 2034.
-This surge is driven by the rapid adoption of EVs and the expansion of battery storage — but it is also accelerating pressure on the supply chain.
+As countries race to decarbonize and electrify, lithium demand is projected to grow 3.5 times between 2023 and 2030 and 6.5 times by 2034.
+This surge is driven by the rapid adoption of EVs and the expansion of battery storage, but it’s also putting severe pressure on the supply chain.

 The outlook is sobering: